Patryk-Rozwadowski/Tower_defense_game/README.md

-# Simple tower defense game
+# Simple tower defense game in vanilla javascript

 #### In brief: your mission is preventing enemies from reaching exit point!